syall/SIPF/docs/REPORT.md

     PREV, F)
 ```

-Otherwise, the logical island is searched for with BacktrackLevelHelper based on the DAF algorithm.
+For logical islands with more than one qubit, the logical island is searched with BacktrackLevelHelper based on the DAF algorithm.

-A directed acyclic graph (DAG) of the subcircuit is built using the minimum heuristic for a vertex v `|candidate set (v)| / degree(v)` to choose a root, aiming to have few candidates and large number of edges to fail early.
+A directed acyclic graph (DAG) of the subcircuit is built using the minimum heuristic for a vertex v `|candidate set (v)| / degree(v)` to choose a root, aiming to have few candidates and a large number of edges to fail early.
 The DAG is used to build and search a candidate space, finding physical qubit candidates for the logical qubits in the DAG.

 If the search returns a complete mapping, then the upper bound and mapping are returned.
 Otherwise, the failure heuristic would be already updated with conflict qubit information.